top of page

 Everything Else But God

-When God calls you, He requires you to give up certain practices in order to live the fullness of life He has called you to.
-In fact, it necessitates that you die, that is, abandon your old ways and embrace a new way of thinking, speaking, and acting.
-He infiltrates every aspect of your life, making you uncomfortable with the things you used to enjoy that He has termed sinful.
+Well, I believe it's because they desire a god that would have no control over them.
+If you want to follow God, you must abandon certain practices to live the life he has called you to.
+In fact, it requires that you die, that is: you abandon your old ways and embrace a new way of thinking, speaking, and acting.
+He infiltrates every aspect of your life, making you uncomfortable with sinful activities you used to enjoy.

-And this is what people are unwilling to put up with.
-They are in love with a life without restraint.
-Embracing chaos on one hand, while tightly clutching to sin in the other.
-The universe does not have a set of guidelines for how people should live their lives.
-It does not forbid them from sleeping with multiple people or someone who is not their spouse (Hebrews 13:4).
+The universe like a false god, does not forbid them from sleeping with multiple people or someone who is not their spouse (Hebrews 13:4).
 It doesn’t have a set definition and purpose for marriage and procreation (Matthew 19:4, Malachi 2:14-15).
-It doesn’t prohibit them from worshiping any other god, or holding no belief in God at all (Exodus 34:14).
+It doesn’t prohibit them from worshiping any other god, or holding no belief in the true God at all (Exodus 34:14).

 It doesn't define their sex and (or) sexuality (Matthew 19:4, Leviticus 18:22) or instruct them on how to respect their father and mother (Exodus 20:12).

-It does not instruct them on how to spend their hard-earned cash (Proverbs 3:9).
 It has no definition for sin and makes no judgment on it.
-It remains silent, like a child who has been abused, taking in everything that is thrown at it.
-Watching as its occupants lose control, unable to fix it because, like the people who inhabit it, it is simply a creation of the God they refuse to acknowledge.
+It simply observes its occupants implode, unable to intervene, because like the people who inhabit it, it is a creation of the God they refuse to acknowledge.

 What do you think about this post?
 Leave your comments below and remember to like, share, and click the subscribe button at the top of this page, never to miss an update on Let’s Talk Nation Blog.